-Push button start: Your vehicle is equipped with a push button start system, which allows you to start your vehicle without using a key.
-To operate the push button start system and start your vehicle, your IA key must be present inside the vehicle, either in the passenger compartment or in the trunk.
+Push button start: The push button start system allows you to start your vehicle without using a key.
 Refer to Push button start system in the Driving chapter.

-Unlocking the doors/two-stage unlock 🗇
+Unlocking the doors/two-stage unlock

-Press \square and release to unlock all the doors.
+Press $\square$ and release to unlock all the doors.